simsjarrod/Decoupling_Deadlock_Message_Broker/README.md

 Each of the version 2 programs include an error as well.

-1. Find the error and fix it.
+1. Find the error and fix it. **typo in queue name**
-1. Compare the structure of the version 2 files.
+1. Compare the structure of the version 2 files. **The V2 emit program utilizes try, except, finally structure and the if __name__ == "__main__": construct.
+The V2 listening program utilizes logger to print error messages and moves the try, except, finally structure inside the main function.**
 1. Modify the docstrings on all your files.
 1. Include your name and the date.
 1. Imports always go at the top, just after the file docstring.